Turk Shahis: Coinage

-From the middle of the 7th century AD, the Turk Shahis emulated the coinage of their predecessors, the Hunnish Nezak-Alchons.
+From the middle of the 7th century CE, the Turk Shahis emulated the coinage of their predecessors, the Hunnish Nezak-Alchons.
 The first coins of the Turk Shahi kept the winged bull's head of the Nezak as well as their legend "King of Nezak" (nycky MLKA) but in corrupted Pahlavi script.
 But the style of the rulers in the coins was now quite different, and the coins were of markedly higher silver quality.
 Soon, these coins introduced a new legend in replacement of the "King of Nezaks" legend, using the Indian honorific "Shri" ("Perfection") with the royal title "Shahi" in the Bactrian language (σριο Þανιο, Srio šauoi) and in Sanskrit (Śri Sāhi).
-This new coinage corresponds to the formal establishment of the Turk Shahis, sometime after 661 AD.
+This new coinage corresponds to the formal establishment of the Turk Shahis, sometime after 661 CE.

 In later stages, the crown adorned with a bull's head is replaced by a crown consisting in three crescent moons in the middle of which a flower or trident is set.
 (Note: In nearby Kakrak, a valley next to Bamiyan, a famous Buddhist mural named "The Hunter King" (7-8th centuries AD) shows a typically local royal figure seated on a throne, his bow and arrows on the side.
 He wears a triple-crescent crown which is said to have a close similarity to the triple-crescent crowns on the coinage found in northeastern Afghanistan in the area of Zabulistan, for example this coin from Ghazni.
 Other authors have attributed the triple-crescent crown to Hephthalite influence.
 The painting may be an allegory of a King abandoning violence, particularly the hunting of animals, and converting to Buddhism.)
 Often the bull's head in the crown is also replaced by the symbol of a lion's or a wolf's head.
 In other coins the triple-crescent moons were kept, and the king was shown wearing a Central Asian caftan.

-Many of these coins are attributed to Shahi Tegin, the second Turk Shahi ruler, and dated to circa 700 AD.
+Many of these coins are attributed to Shahi Tegin, the second Turk Shahi ruler, and dated to circa 700 CE.
 After this transitory period, Turk Shahi coinage adopted the Sasanian coinage style, and added a trilingual legend in Greco-Bactrian, Pahlavi, and Brahmi.
 Based on finds, Turk Shahi coins apparently circulated in Zabulistan, Kabulistan, Gandhara and Uddiyana.

 Early coin of the Turk Shahis, in the style of the Nezak Huns.
 The Turk Shahis replaced the Pahlavi legend of the Nezaks by a Bactrian script legend σριο Þανιο "Srio Shaho" i.e. "Lord King", with tamgha.
 The crown is now made of crescents.
-Late 7th century AD.
+Late 7th century CE.

 Crowns with the head of a lion or a wolf as central symbol, on the obverses of two Turk Shahi coins.
 This new symbol replaced the earlier bull's head of Nezak Huns coinage.